gyulanemeth/bluefox.email/comparisons/bluefox-vs-sendgrid.md

 BlueFox Email and Twilio SendGrid both ship email, but they aim at different problems.
 SendGrid is a developer-first email infrastructure with two products bolted together: a transactional Email API and a separate Marketing Campaigns tool, sitting inside Twilio's broader communications stack.
 BlueFox Email is a focused email platform with managed sending built in and an optional bring-your-own AWS SES mode.
 Neither is universally "better"; the right choice depends on whether you want infrastructure depth with a developer-API surface, or a single email tool with predictable per-send pricing.

 This comparison covers design, integrations, automation, deliverability, personalization, segmentation, analytics, support, and pricing.
 Each section lists what each platform does, where it's strong, and what it trades off.
-Numbers reflect public pricing and documentation as of May 2026.
+Numbers reflect public pricing and documentation as of September 2026.

 ## Platform Positioning

 **SendGrid** is Twilio's email arm.
 Originally an API-first transactional sender, it now runs two distinct products under one account: **Email API** (transactional sends, billed by email volume) and **Marketing Campaigns** (campaigns and automation, billed by contact count).
 On February 26, 2026, sendgrid.com began redirecting to twilio.com as part of Twilio consolidating SendGrid, Segment, and its core communications products under one brand.
 The product itself is unchanged; existing API keys, domain authentication, and billing relationships work as before.
 SendGrid's strengths are its scale (billions of emails monthly), direct peering relationships with Google, Yahoo, Apple, and Microsoft, mature SDKs across seven languages, and a large integration marketplace.
 It also slots into the broader Twilio ecosystem if you need SMS or voice on top of email.
 The trade-off is the dual-product structure: Email API and Marketing Campaigns are priced separately, so teams needing both pay for both.

-On March 25, 2025, SendGrid replaced its long-running 100-emails-per-day free plan with a 60-day timed trial.
+In May 2025, SendGrid replaced its long-running 100-emails-per-day free plan with a 60-day timed trial.
 After the trial ends, accounts must upgrade to continue sending.
 Accounts created before that date may still be on the legacy free plan unless modified.

 **BlueFox Email** is a focused email platform.
 It offers two delivery modes: a **managed infrastructure** option where projects start in sandbox and move to production after a review (no AWS account required), and an optional **[BYO AWS SES](https://bluefox.email/docs/projects/delivery-modes#using-aws-ses-directly)** mode for teams who want to use their own AWS account and keep their own sending reputation.
 The product covers campaigns, transactional, triggered emails, automations, sign-up forms, segments, suppression lists, and a subscription preferences page, but does not offer landing pages, SMS, voice, or a CRM.
 Pricing is per-send rather than per-contact, all features are available on every plan including the free tier, and credit packs don't expire monthly.
 The trade-off is a smaller ecosystem: fewer marketplace integrations, fewer SDKs, smaller community, and a younger product overall.